 – Going Off The Grid is Going Green

 Going green is a natural byproduct of living off grid.
-This type of lifestyle benefits mother Earth and the environment.
-Most off-gridders select a location where nature becomes an essential part of their daily lives.
-You naturally gravitate towards places where there’s more sunlight, more water and more wind because you’ll rely on it more.
+This type of lifestyle benefits the environment.
+Most off-gridders select a location where nature is an essential part of their daily lives.
+You naturally gravitate towards places where there’s more sunlight, water, and wind because you’ll rely on it more.
 You’ll start living differently than those who are in the city.
 For example, you won’t need as much stuff as the average consumer.
-In fact, you’ll be surprised at how much of the stuff you owned before wasn’t that beneficial to your life anyway.
-You’ll be more aware that we’re simply consuming too much.
-Then, you’ll be awakened to the fact that everything you need is all around you, and it is all free.
+In fact, you’ll be surprised at how much of the stuff you owned before wasn’t that beneficial to your life.
+You’ll be more aware that you’re simply consuming too much.
+You’ll be awakened to the fact that everything you need is all around you, and it is all free.

 Off the grid living won’t mean that you have to give up your main mode of transportation, but you’ll be less dependent on it.
-You’ll still use it, but that will happen once a week or only once a month.
+You’ll still use it, but not often (once a week or once a month).

 – Trade offs, Fears, and Finances

-Some people take the chance of living off the grid as a more permanent means of escape.
-They may have lost their trust in the government, in society and large companies that promote consumerism.
-These people may have felt that community is no longer what it was before- a safe haven.
+Some people take the chance of living off the grid as a permanent means of escape.
+They might have lost their trust in the government, in society, and large companies that promote consumerism.
+These people may have felt that community is no longer a safe haven.

 Deep down, you may have longed to be free of all stresses of your modern life.
 You wish for times that are much simpler.
-Eat, sleep and be merry.
-Isn’t that the whole reason you’re stuck doing that 9 to 5 for years now?
+Eat, sleep, and be merry.
+Isn’t that the whole reason you’re stuck doing that 9 to 5 for many years?

 Understandably, we shrink from the fear of the unknown.
-This is why some would rather endure 2-hour work commutes and 50-hour work weeks to pay off all those mortgages, debts and loans.
-Shying away from the norm will take some time getting used to.
-Being finally free of the 9 to 5 drudgery and not worrying whether you can survive for another day is a worthy endeavor someone would give anything for.
+This is why some would rather endure 2-hour work commutes and 50-hour work weeks to pay off all those mortgages, debts, and loans.
+Shying away from the norm will take some time to get used to.
+Being finally free of the 9 to 5 drudgery and not worrying whether you can survive for another day is a worthy endeavor for anyone.

-You can try to acclimatize from being free of the grid by visiting a similar homestead.
-Try to live a week or a month in a city with a smaller population, or in a cabin that’s sparsely populated with living amenities.
+You can try to acclimatize to being free of the grid by visiting a similar homestead.
+Try to live for a week or a month in a city with a smaller population or in a cabin that’s sparsely populated with living amenities.
 You can target off-places that are miles beyond civilization.

-Here’s a step by step strategy if you’re planning on going at it alone
+Here’s a step by step strategy if you’re planning on doing it alone.

 The best kind of land you can buy for off the grid living will have some of these essential elements:

 – Reliable Source of Water.
-Land that has more than one good water source are your best bet.
-Look for streams, lakes and other natural water sources.
+Land that has more than one good water source is your best bet.
+Look for streams, lakes, and other natural water sources.

 – Wildlife.
 This factor is important for several reasons.
 One, it adds to the off the grid atmosphere.
-Two, it can prove to be a very useful source of food for when you’re experiencing regional and even national disasters where food distribution grinds to a halt.
+Two, it can be a very useful source of food when you’re experiencing regional and even national disasters where food distribution grinds to a halt.

 – Natural Fuel.
-You’ll also need some natural fuel for cooking and for heating your home with.
+You’ll also need some natural fuel for cooking and warmth.
 The key to off the grid living is finding land that has abundant resources.
-Land that has numerous trees are always a plus.
-If you could get firewood cutting permits or get your own private land, so much the better.
+Land that has numerous trees is always a plus.
+If you can get firewood cutting permits or get your own private land, so much the better.
 Here, you can plant saplings for future sustainability.

 – Once you establish these things, then the next natural step will be to install your own septic tank system.
 Set up a well or a source of water near your home.
 These are the basics for waste and water management.

 – The best land for off the grid living has plenty of areas to put up solar and wind energy.
 You’ll need an established power source for your energy needs at home.
-Before you think of anything else that you may need for your home, consider water, sun and wood.
-A piece of property that has all these 3 is your ideal location.
+Before you think of anything else, consider water, sun, and wood.
+A piece of property that possess all these is an ideal location.

 You can also visit the Greater World Community, located in Taos in New Mexico.
 The “Earthship” homes are made entirely from recycled materials.
-Buying property here would run you anywhere from $75k to $350k.
+Buying a property is anywhere within $75k to $350k.
 The buildings in Arcosanti Ecovillage, Arizona uses all-natural material as well.

-Should you consider buying a new home to move into, or to rehab your existing one?
+Should you consider buying a new home to move into or just rehab your existing one?

-It’s true that each of these options have their own pros and cons.
-You can move into a new home if it fits the ideal off-grid setting (plenty of wind, sun, many trees and water, etc.), or if you’re already on the right location, it would make more sense to rehab your existing home.
-Rehabbing or upgrading your existing home will be the more viable option if you need only to modify a few aspects (making it more eco-friendly, adding sustainable features), and if your existing property is already an off the grid living work in progress.
+It’s true that both of these options have their own pros and cons.
+You can move into a new home if it fits the ideal off-grid setting (plenty of wind, sun, trees, and water, etc.), or if you’re already in the right location, it would make more sense to rehab your existing home.
+Rehabbing or upgrading your existing home will be a more viable option if you need only to modify a few aspects (making it more eco-friendly, adding sustainable features), and if your existing property is already an off the grid living work in progress.

-Here are some more Pros and Cons for each to consider:
+Here are some more pros and cons to consider:

 – Building a New Home Pros

 Quick, Efficient Transition.
 New homes are pre-built and ready for occupation.
 You can add in a few specifications before the house is completely built, but once that’s done then there’s little extra work to do.
-You won’t have to repaint, remove walls. relocate the toilets and maintain existing plumbing.
+You won’t have to repaint; nor remove walls, relocate toilets, and maintain existing plumbing.

 Energy Efficient.
 You’ll be limited in terms of electricity and power, so you’ll want to make the new home as energy-efficient as possible.
 It fits into the overall theme of living off the grid.